bookofproofs/bookofproofs.github.io/_sources/history/19th-century/grassmann.md

 * Grassmann felt somewhat aggrieved that he was producing highly innovative mathematics which he felt was important yet he was still teaching in secondary schools.
 * Kummer's report ended any hopes that Grassmann might have had to obtain a university post.
 * It is interesting to see just how many leading mathematicians failed to recognise that the mathematics Grassmann presented would become the basic foundation of the subject in 100 years time.
-* During this revolutionary period of 1848-49 Grassmann, together with his brother Robert, published a political weekly newspaper.
-* After writing a series of articles on constitutional law, Grassmann became increasingly at odds with the political direction the newspaper was going and withdrew form it.
 * One of their sons, Hermann Ernst Grassmann, received a doctorate in 1893 for his thesis Anwendung der Ausdehnungslehre auf die Allgemeine Theorie der Raumkurven und Krummen Flächen Ⓣ(Application of the theory of extension to the general theory of space curves and Krummen surfaces)  written under Albert Wangerin's supervision at the University of Halle-Wittenberg.
-* In March 1852 Grassmann's father Justus died and later that year Grassmann was appointed to fill his father's former position at Stettin Gymnasium.
 * It is worth noting that two of Grassmann's sons, Justus and Max, eventually became teachers at Stettin Gymnasium.
 * Having failed to gain recognition for his mathematics, Grassmann turned to one of his other favourite subjects, the study of Sanskrit and Gothic.
 * But Grassmann also studied problems in physics, in particular publishing a theory of the mixing of colours in 1853 which contradicted that proposed by Helmholtz.